GregFinger/TD-SplitFlap/README.md

 Trigger Threshold: This determines at which part of the spin animation [0 to 1] does the clack sound get triggered.

-#### Titles
+#### Title Texts
 Enter in anything you want for the headers/titles.

+#### Title Fonts
+Choose external .ttf or .otf font to use for project's text.
+For the split flap text, make sure the font is monospaced.

 #### Colors
 Change the colors of the headers/titles/board.

+#### Render
-Also can change the angle and strength of the light (there are shadows for the headers/titles)
+Change the angle and strength of the light (there are shadows for the headers/titles).

 ![params](images/params.png)

+#### Notes
+Should the unusuable flaps between sections just be deleted so the split between sections can be a little more obvious?